 Always open the cap slowly to allow pressure to escape.
 The vented deck fill is designed to maintain system pressure below 1 psi.

 While filling the tank, the air displaced by the fuel escapes through the fill/vent.
-See Figure 1 below.
+See Figure 1 on the next page.